Why is it that grace is so hard to live with?

 He’s not being unnecessarily critical of the church but goes on to express his desire to see it change.
 I agree with what he is saying.

-My hope for the church, no my hope for me, is that I will be a person who knows who I am.
-It doesn’t mean I don’t want to change, but I also don’t want to hide.
+My hope for the church… no, my hope for me, is to be a person who takes off the mask.
+I don’t want to hide any more.
 I want to be a person who is authentically real and able to share my struggles and wounds because I know the One who is also at work in my life.
 I want to celebrate in seeing God bring grace in the midst of my faults.
-Instead of pretense, I choose grace.
-How about you???